The Quantified Cognition Lab

 Consensus modeling paper in press at AMPPS

-We are honored to be part of the illustrious team of scientists from all over the world who put together a practical resource for designing experiments for evidence accumulation modeling.
+I am honored to be part of the illustrious team of scientists from all over the world who put together a practical resource for designing experiments for evidence accumulation modeling.
 The paper, “An expert guide to planning experimental tasks for evidence-accumulation modeling,” is now in press at Advances in Methods and Practices in Psychological Science, and can be found here.
 Special thanks and congratulations to project leaders Drs.
 Russell Boag, Reilly Innes, and Birte Forstmann from the University of Amsterdam and Dr. Scott Brown from the University of Newcastle!

 January 27, 2025